Olaminiyi/Deploy-to-Kubernetes-with-Terraform-CI-CD/steps.md

-# Deploy-to-Kubernetes-with-Terraform-CI-CD

-### CI/CD Pipeline deployment to kubernetes with terraform
+# CI/CD Pipeline deployment to kubernetes with terraform

 In this project we are going configure a CI/CD pipeline that deploys to kubernetes using jenkins.
 Our Infrastructure will be provision by terraform on AWS.
 Let's explain some of the tools we are using in this project